NDA Syllabus 2025 For 1 and 2 With New Exam Pattern

 • Role of India in the present world.

-The question in this section are made from the topics like Origin of earth, latitude and longitudes, rocks, wind, cyclones etc. Check the list of topics given below to get the better understanding about this section.
+The questions in this section are made from the topics like Origin of the earth, latitude and longitudes, rocks, wind, cyclones, etc. Check the list of topics given below to get a better understanding of this section.

 Geography Syllabus For NDA